-- Is audited by an accredited Steelwork Compliance Australia (SCA) certifier to obtain certification to the nominated Construction Category. - Maintains the certification with annual maintenance audits. - For the specific project, ensures that the processes and documentation are consistent with the requirements of AS/NZS 5131 for the particular Construction Category.
+- Is audited by an accredited Steelwork Compliance Australia (SCA) auditor to obtain certification to the nominated construction category. - Maintains the certification with annual surveillance audits. - For the particular specific project, ensures that the processes and documentation are consistent with the requirements of AS/NZS 5131 for the particular Construction Category of the project.